jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 ![Steve Carell yelling with caption "loud noises"](loud%20noises.webp)

+Japanese etiquette can seem intimidating, but don't stress too much!
 You'll find tons of articles about Japanese etiquette, and a lot of it's good advice.
 But here are the key things to keep in mind for a smooth experience:

 1. **Keep the noise down** - Japan is a pretty quiet country.
 Try to match the sound level around you.
 This is really the biggest thing.
 2. **Follow the rules** - They're there for a reason!
 Even if something seems odd, go with the flow.
 No eating on trains, and be sure to stand behind the yellow line at train stations.